An inside look at salons and restaurants reopening in Alabama

 Deason said she hopes state mandates allow them to remain open in the weeks and months to come.
 She said they’re expecting a record month for sales as their appointments are already filling fast.

 “We’ve been really fortunate to have this awesome to-go window that we did in renovations for the restaurant.
-So we’re going to keep using that, and watch and see what happens over the next couple of weeks,” said Brandon Cain, owner of SAW’s.
+So we’re going to keep using that, and watch and see what happens over the next couple of weeks,” owner Brandon Cain said.

+The restaurant has tables in a patio area for guests to eat their takeout meals.

 Cain said the restaurant is hoping to open in early June.